 West Virginia Palm Trees

-It is very difficult to grow palm trees in West Virginia without creating a microclimate.
-West Virginia has is a humid continental climate with some areas located in a humid subtropical climate.
-The summers are humid, warm to hot with average July temperatures range from 67 °F (19 °C) to 76 °F (24 °C) while winters are cool to cold with average January temperatures range from 26 °F (−4 °C) to 41 °F (5 °C).
+Summers here are humid and warm to hot, with July temperatures typically ranging from 67 °F (19 °C) to 76 °F (24 °C), while winters are cool to cold, with average January temperatures ranging from 26 °F (−4 °C) to 41 °F (5 °C).

 Growing Palm Trees in West Virginia